 It stands for Metropolitan Arts Centre but we're happy for you to call us the MAC, whichever you prefer.

-Our beautiful, brand new venue in Belfast's Cathedral Quarter will be home to all kinds of exhibitions, blockbuster performances, experimental works - with two theatres, 3 visual art galleries and much more.
+Our beautiful venue in Belfast's Cathedral Quarter is home to all kinds of exhibitions, blockbuster performances, experimental works - with two theatres, 3 visual art galleries and much more.

 The MAC opened its doors to the public on 20 April 2012.